 For its part, Golden Openings has been seeing a lot of ceremonies of its own lately—awards ceremonies.
-Last year, the firm was named the Dream Big Small Business of the Year by the U.S. Chamber of Commerce, and Baeth was recently named one of Enterprising Women’s Enterprising Women of the Year.
+In 2017, the firm was named the Dream Big Small Business of the Year by the U.S. Chamber of Commerce, and the next year, Baeth was named one of Enterprising Women’s Enterprising Women of the Year.

 Perhaps it’s fitting that a company that’s often the first act to many success stories would become one of its own.

 The length of the largest pair of scissors that Golden Openings sells.
-(On the website, Jamie Foxx is shown holding a pair.)
-While it’s not the largest pair of functional scissors in the world—that honor goes to author Neerja Roy Chowdhury, who produced a 7'7' pair to promote a comic book series in 2009 according to Guinness World Records—it’s perhaps the longest pair you can find designed for ceremonial purposes.
+(On the website, the scissors are shown being used by employees of the Milwaukee Bucks.)
+While it’s not the largest pair of functional scissors in the world—that honor goes to the automotive-suppy firm Tekbaş Şirketler Grubu, a Turkish company that produced a 3-meter pair for a grand opening in 2019 according to Guinness World Records—it’s perhaps the longest pair you can buy for ceremonial purposes.